attakdefand/DECENTRALIZED-APP/COMPLETE-CROSS-PLATFORM-SETUP.md

 # Complete Cross-Platform Setup Guide for DECENTRALIZED-APP

-This comprehensive guide provides detailed instructions for installing and running the DECENTRALIZED-APP on Windows, macOS, and Linux operating systems.
+This comprehensive guide provides detailed instructions for installing and running the DECENTRALIZED-APP on Windows, macOS, Linux, and Harmony OS operating systems.

 ## System Requirements